What Are the Capital Gains Tax Rates for 2022 vs. 2021?

 $80,801 to $501,600

-The tax rate on short-term capitals gains (i.e., from the sale of assets held for less than one year) is the same as the rate you pay on wages and other "ordinary" income.
+The tax rate on short-term capitals gains (i.e., from the sale of assets held for one year or less) is the same as the rate you pay on wages and other "ordinary" income.
 Those rates currently range from 10% to 37%, depending on your taxable income.
-To see what rate you'll pay, see What Are the Income Tax Brackets for 2021 vs. 2022?
+For your ordinary tax rate, see What Are the Income Tax Brackets for 2022 vs. 2021?

 Surtax on Net Investment Income